PombertLab/3DFI/README.md

 # NOTES
-Single fasta files for structure prediction with raptorx.pl can be created with split_Fasta.pl Files can be renamed using regular expressions with rename_files.pl
+Single fasta files for structure prediction with raptorx.pl can be created with split_Fasta.pl Files can be renamed using regular expressions with rename_files.pl RCSB PDB files can be split per chain with split_PDB.pl